-On behalf of Tulsa Community College Police Department (TCCPD), we would like to welcome all new and returning students, faculty, staff, and visitors.
-I am pleased to present the 2021 Annual Security Report, which is compiled in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998.
+On behalf of Tulsa Community College, we would like to welcome all new and returning students, faculty, staff, and visitors.
+I am pleased to present the 2022 Annual Security Report, which is compiled in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998.
 It is one aspect of our overall mission to create a safe and vibrant environment for our campus community.
-The men and women of the Campus Police Department are highly trained and skilled professionals who place the utmost importance on maintaining the safety of our students, faculty, staff, and visitors.
+The men and women of the Tulsa Community College Police Department (TCCPD) are highly trained and skilled professionals who place the utmost importance on maintaining the safety of our students, faculty, staff, and visitors.

 In addition to providing the mandated crime statistics, this report also strives to educate our community members in the various ways that they can collaborate in keeping themselves and our campus safe.
 While our department places great value in the partnerships it has formed with outside agencies at the local, state, and federal levels, our most important partners are those of you who work and learn in our campus community.
 The primary focus of our work is education and that includes ensuring that students and employees educate themselves about personal safety and the safety of those around them.
 I invite you to read this annual report carefully and use the information to assist us in keeping our community safe.
-I also encourage you to access the TCC Police.

 Thank you for your interest,

-Sean Weins

-Vice President for Administration and Chief Operating Officer

-Tulsa Community College
+Sean Weins Vice President for Administration and Chief Operating Officer Tulsa Community College